UPPMAX/naiss_file_transfer_course/docs/sessions/rsync/README.md

   Verify that this worked.
 - Copy a file from your HPC cluster's home folder to your local computer.
   Verify that this worked.

+## (optional) Exercise 2: transfer a compressed file

+One of the biggest bottlenecks for file transfer speed is file size.

+In this optional exercise, we'll compress the file before transferring, and decompress it at its destination.

+[TODO]